Tesla hits $1 trillion market value, Musk's net worth soars

 Tesla is now worth over $1 trillion in market value.

-The electric vehicle maker crossed the milestone early Monday afternoon as investors drove the stock over $1,000 per share.
+The electric vehicle maker crossed the milestone early Monday afternoon as investors drove the stock to $1,024.86 per share.
+The company is the first to reach this level in just two trading days.

 |Ticker